docknetwork/react-native-sdk/docs/getting-started.md

 ```

 In this example, the verification process starts by fetching a proof request template.
 After selecting the credentials and specifying which attributes to reveal, the wallet creates a verifiable presentation.
 The presentation is then submitted, and the verifier responds with a verification result.

-### Conclusion

-This tutorial covers the basic setup and usage of the Dock Wallet SDK.